 Because of many things, Melissa is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Melissa really has some of the features that families look for when choosing a good community to raise children.
 Is Melissa perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-Being a small city, Melissa does not have a public transit system used by locals to get to and from work.
+Melissa is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 If knowledge is power, Melissa is a pretty powerful place.
 52.22% of the adults in Melissa have earned a 4-year college degree, masters degree, MD, law degree, or even PhD.
 Compare that to the national average of 21.84% for all cities and towns.